fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 - The departure aerodrome (`aerodrome`) and departure time (`estimatedOffBlockTime`) of class `Departure` are not populated.

-Figure 45 presents the FIXM representation of the following air filed flight plan (fragment) as an object model.
+The image below presents the FIXM representation of the following air filed flight plan (fragment) as an object model.

 ```